nafarlee/git-good/README.md

 ![](./images/branching3.png)

 If we wanted to merge `iss53` into `master` now, it might not be entirely obvious what happens.
-Well, in many cases, because of recording changes line by line, and some complex diffing algorithms, Git can determine that there are no ambiguities, even when merging very complex branches.
+Well, in many cases, because of recording changes line by line, and some complex diffing algorithms, git can determine that there are no ambiguities, even when merging very complex branches.

 It is called this because 3 commits are involved in the process.
 It takes the HEAD commit of branch `iss53`, the HEAD commit of branch `master`, and creates a new commit that encompasses both their histories, and actually has each of those 2 nodes as its parents.
 It then moves the active branches pointer to this new commit.